Belt Tops 24-Hour Trading Volume of $25.90 Million (BELT)

-Belt (BELT) traded flat against the dollar during the 1-day period ending at 12:00 PM ET on April 18th.
-In the last week, Belt has traded flat against the dollar.
-One Belt coin can currently be purchased for about $39.41 or 0.00103409 BTC on cryptocurrency exchanges.
-Belt has a total market capitalization of $71.12 million and $25.90 million worth of Belt was traded on exchanges in the last 24 hours.
+Belt (BELT) traded flat against the US dollar during the 24 hour period ending at 22:00 PM Eastern on April 20th.
+One Belt coin can currently be purchased for $39.41 or 0.00103409 BTC on cryptocurrency exchanges.
+In the last seven days, Belt has traded flat against the US dollar.
+Belt has a market capitalization of $71.12 million and approximately $25.90 million worth of Belt was traded on exchanges in the last 24 hours.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.